 The River Dochart both broadens and changes gradient at this location, resulting in a torrent of water that cascades and crashes into the rocks as the river winds its way east toward Loch Tay.

-Or if you are feeling adventurous and the waters aren’t too ferocious, climb down on the rocks for a closer view.
+Or if you are feeling adventurous and the waters aren’t too ferocious, climb down on the rocks for a closer look.
 Just promise me you will be careful!

 So what are your impressions of the Falls of Dochart?
-Worth a jaunt up into the Highlands?
+Worth a trek up into the Highlands?
 Oh, I agree!
 I do hope you get a chance to see them someday too.

 Have a terrific week, friends.
 See you next time.